Lssr Celandine

 Uses: Culpepper writes in the seventeenth century that Lesser Celandine was also known as Pilewort on account of it's use in curing haemorrhoids!
 He also claimed it cured his own daughter of the so-called 'king's evil' or scrofula.

-These bulbs were grown in Britain from cultivated stock.
+These bulbils were grown in Britain from cultivated stock.